ethereum/ethereum-org-website/src/content/contributing/adding-staking-product/index.md

 **Is there a liquidity token?**

 - What are the tokens involved?
-- How do they work?
+How do they work?
+What are the contract addresses?

-**Can users participate as a node operator without permission?**
+**Can users participate as a node operator?**

 - What is required to run validator clients using the pooled funds?
 - Does this require permission from an individual, company or DAO?

+**What is the client diversity of the pool node operators?**

-**What percent of node operators are running a supermajority CL client?**
+- What percent of node operators are running a supermajority consensus layer client?

-- As of last edit, Prysm is the CL client being run by a supermajority of node operators, which is dangerous for the network.
-If the network currently has a supermajority CL client, we request data related to its usage.
+- As of last edit, Prysm is the consensus layer client being run by a supermajority of node operators, which is dangerous for the network.
+If the network currently has a supermajority consensus layer client, we request data related to its usage.

 ## Add your product or service {#add-product}